Salford Quays: Businesses

 The head office of the UK arm of Communicorp is situated in Laser House on Salford Quays, with the company's flagship stations 100.4 Smooth Radio and XS Manchester broadcasting from studios there.
 Standing at the head of Erie Basin (Dock 9), Anchorage is a complex of buildings, which will shortly begin a partial redevelopment in to a residential complex alongside the existing office accommodation.
 To the north side of Erie Basin stand the Victoria and Alexandra buildings home to Haelo (Salford's Innovation and Improvement Science Centre).

-To the south east, the former Colgate-Palmolive factory underwent a £25m renovation project known as Soapworks and is now the home of TalkTalk.
+To the south east known for its Exchange Quay tram stop, the former Palmolive factory has undergone a £25m renovation project known as Soapworks and is now the home of TalkTalk.
+The Soapworks is also a large base for civil servants outside London.
+The Home Office Operates a major regional Digital, Data and Technology (DDaT) Hub at Soapworks with Hundreds of staff.

 Quays Reach has which is located between the Langworthy and MediaCityUK tram stops, houses numerous businesses such NSPCC and Datacentreplus.
 The Salford City College FutureSkills building is also situated on the same road.